AudioBible/KJV/README.md

 ### They got us trusting them and not each other, this war on the people is no joke bothers and sisters!

-#### I’m not all that smart actually, but I keep trying and learning and it helps.
-Especially after someone poisoned me, which is equivalent to those vaccines they offering!
-Put your ego to the side to be a winner!

 #### Thank you for taking the time to check this project out.
 Please share with others!
 We can take our world back!

 # I LOVE YOU ALL!